clappr/retry-utils/README.md

 `retryPromise` - Implements retries for a Promise with exponential backoff.
 The `retryPromise` method apply a fuzz factor of 50% in either direction.
 So if the ideal delay is `1000ms`, the actual delay will be randomly chosen between `500ms` and `1500ms`.
 Configuration:

   ```
+  retryParameters: {
-  @param {Promise} action Promise to be executed
+    action: 'Callback to be executed',
-  @param {number} maxAttempts The maximum number of attempts that should be retried
+    maxAttempts: 'The maximum number of attempts that should be retried'
-  @param {milliseconds} baseDelay The delay before the first retry, in milliseconds
+    baseDelay: 'The delay before the first retry, in milliseconds',
-  @param {number} backOffFactor The multiplier for successive retry delays
+    backOffFactor: 'The multiplier for successive retry delays'
+  }
   ```

 `anotherRetryMethod` - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed scelerisque aliquet risus a ultricies.